sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Configure gitserver replica count

-**Note: If you are changing `gitserver`'s default replica count, you should do so _before_ you `./kubectl-apply-all` the base resources to a fresh cluster (so that you avoid needing to resize existing volumes).**
+**Note:** If you're creating a new cluster and would like to change `gitserver`'s replica count, do so _before_ running `./kubectl-apply-all.sh` for the first time.
+Changing this after the cluster configuration has been applied will require manually resizing the `gitserver` volume.

 Repository clones are consistently striped across all `gitserver` replicas.
 Other services need to be aware of how many `gitserver` replicas exist so they can resolve an individual repo.